CPT-Jack-A-Castle/oscp-scripts/README.md

 # OSCP Scripts
-Utility scripts for the OSCP exam
+Scripts and notes for the OSCP exam

+## Utilities

 ## Recon / Enumeration